The Electrical Association for Women

 That year the association was incorporated, its aims being "to make provision for the education of, and to give instruction and training to women and others [about] electrical energy ... domestic science, hygiene and social welfare; to promote, encourage and further education and research relating to the use of electrical energy in connection with matters of particular interest to women ... [and] to examine persons as to their knowledge with respect to electrical energy and [its] use ... and domestic science".
 Electrical safety was another important facet of the programme.
 These aims remained the basis of its activities for the next 50 years.

 The EAW electrical housecraft course was given at most domestic science and technical colleges in the country.
 A certificate and diploma in electrical housecraft for teachers in schools and colleges followed instruction on "the application of electricity to household duties".
 The Diploma for Demonstrators and Saleswomen was first offered in 1931, and by the 1940s its Electrical Housecraft Certificate and diploma were recognised qualifications.
 A home worker's certificate was introduced for housewives and students, covering electricity generation and transmission, home installation of meters, fuses, switches, cookery, refrigeration, kitchen planning and similar applications.
+In the 50s and 60s the EAW produced some teatowels, dusters and pinnies to encourage women to use electricity in the home.

 The EAW continued to flourish after Haslett's death in 1957, but by the mid-1980s it was no longer attracting new members and was voluntarily dissolved in 1986.